Bonang Matheba

 In 2011, she became the first South African celebrity to launch an online reality show called B*Dazzled.
 In 2013, she was the first international ambassador for the cosmetic brand Revlon, outside the US.

 In 2014, she hosted the 2014 MTV Europe Music Awards pre-show, which made her become the first South African to host the pre-ceremony.
 In 2015, she became the first African to be given an E!
 News Special Africa on E!.
+Matheba has over 5 million followers on Instagram and Twitter.

-In 2016, she graced the cover of Forbes Woman Africa, alongside three other women who were all given a headline for being the Faces of Entrepreneurship.
+In 2016, she appeared on the cover of Forbes Woman Africa, alongside three other women who were all given a headline for being the Faces of Entrepreneurship.
 She released her book From A to B and premiered her own reality show Being Bonang, both in 2017.
 In 2018, she was featured on the power issue of GQ SA, for the September edition.
+In 2024, She was the presenter for the 2024 Earthshot Prize Awards held in Cape Town, South Africa, a first for the awards in any African country.

 Early life

 Bonang was born on 25 June 1987 in Mahikeng borough of North West, to Charlotte Mokoena, the Executive Vice-president for Human Resource and Corporate Affairs of Sasol, and Gampi Matheba, a senior lecturer at North-West University.
 She is of the Bantu-speaking ethnic group Tswana.

 The family relocated to Leondale, in the East of Johannesburg, while Bonang attended Fourways High School, a government co-ed school in Fourways, Johannesburg.